Nat-Stephenson/Hugo_Website_Draft/content/Doodles/_index.md

 # Doodles Gallery

-In my spare time, I enjoy creating illustrations and doodles.
-Here are some of my PNG illustrations:
+In my spare time, I get joy from creating illustrations and doddles.
+I have now started attending workshops to improve my digital drawing skills and to experiment a little with different styles.
+The tool used is Procreate.

+Here are some of my illustrations:

 <div style="display: flex; flex-wrap: wrap; gap: 16px;">
   <img src="/images/illustrations/HobbitDoor.png" alt="Doodle 1" width="200"/>